 But, the problem is there are many wireless devices and frequencies nearby.
 If the receiver receives a frequency similar to that of the transmitter it rings the doorbell.

-There are many wireless devices nearby in your surroundings such as neighbour’s doorbell, garage door buttons, neighbour’s wireless buttons, and much more.
+There are many wireless devices nearby in your surroundings such as neighbor’s doorbell, garage door buttons, neighbor’s wireless buttons, and much more.
 But, how to fix this issue?
 It is nearly impossible to find out which wireless device in your surroundings is causing the issue.

-Get the latest Ring doorbell 3 Plus from Amazon!
+Get the latest Ring doorbell 4 from Amazon!

 The quick and easy fix to it is just changing the frequency of the doorbell.
 If it is a wireless doorbell it will have an app available on the internet.
 For all the Ring doorbells there is a Ring app from where you can change all the settings, frequency, and private codes.